AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   $
 ]
 #proof[
-  Assume $mM tilde.eq mN$, then the Prover wins trivially by just following the isomorphism.
+  Assume $mM tilde.equiv mN$, then the Prover wins trivially by just following the isomorphism.

   On the other hand assume Prover has a winning strategy, then we can play the role of the Spoiler to force Prover to construct an isomorphism.
 First enumerate the models
   $